Inpatient Rehab for Veterans

 Some inpatient rehabs have programs that specialize in Veteran-specific care.
 The treatment staff in these programs are trained in best practices for treating Veterans and maintain a supportive atmosphere to build trust and acceptance.
 In early recovery, treatment focuses heavily on understanding personal life events and one’s responses to those events.
 Your story will help you and your treatment team develop an appropriate, safe plan for change, and to prepare a routine for when you go home.

 Many staff members in Veterans-specific programs are trained in Veterans’ issues.
-For example, the staff at Desert Hope’s Veterans program, The Rally Point: AAC, have loved ones who are Veterans, or are Veterans themselves.
+For example, the staff at Desert Hope’s Veterans program, Salute to Recovery, have loved ones who are Veterans, or are Veterans themselves.
 This helps them connect to Veterans in the programs.
 Additionally, because of the nature of Veterans-specific programs, you’ll likely be in therapy with your peers.
 This allows Veterans to connect with others who understand what they’re going through.

 Veteran addiction rehab programs may focus on treating co-occurring mental health disorders that commonly afflict combat Veterans and homeless Veterans.
 Often, substance abuse is connected with a traumatic event that leaves a person with lingering feelings (e.g., guilt, shame, anger, hopelessness) that negatively impact mental health.
 Mental health disorders like PTSD, depression, and anxiety disorders are important to treat alongside substance use disorders as these are shown to be closely linked.

 American Addiction Centers’ Desert Hope Treatment Center and 3 sister facilities in TX, MS, and FL specialize in dedicated Veteran programming and are VA Centers of Excellence.
-Their program, The Rally Point: AAC, offers unique curriculum focusing on the unique needs and experience of military Veterans.
+Their program, Salute to Recovery, offers unique curriculum focusing on the unique needs and experience of military Veterans.

 Other things you may expect from our treatment facilities: